 The hooker/lock made his NRL debut as a 20-year-old in 2016 and posted 11 appearances in his rookie campaign but was only called upon four times in 2017.

-The workhorse, who debuted for Samoa last year, has forged a permanent spot on the Warriors’ bench in 2018, however, and has been one of the resurgent club’s standout performers.
+The workhorse, who debuted for Samoa last year, forged a permanent spot on the Warriors’ bench in 2018, however, and was named Dally M Interchange Player of the Year as well as being widely hailed as one of the NRL’s big improvers.

 — NRL (@NRL) May 18, 2018

 Hornby halfback Tevin Arona, who previously played for Canberra’s Under-20s, and dynamic Linwood centre Matt Sauni – Canterbury Bulls teammates in 2015 – both turned out for the Warriors’ InTrust Super Premiership side in 2017.